 Video essays are a huge part of YouTube; here is another one, but different.

-1.5 million views on a video about his problems with Sherlock showed Harry Brewis that his opinions about film and TV are valued by an audience online.
-This has lead him to begin a series of video essays about his take on the subject, Scanline.
+1.5 million views on a video about his problems with Sherlock showed that Harry Brewis‘s opinions about film and TV are valued by an audience online, and led him to begin a series of video essays on the subject, Scanline.
 The first video in the series speaks about that most archaic form of home media, VHS.

 The clips Harry shows us really drive home this point.
-His dissection of the VHS ‘pan and scan’ version of Aliens in particular, reveals how different the experience could be.
-The fact that TVs were in a 4:3 format meant films on VHS were often cropped or edited, changing what was shown.
+His dissection of the VHS pan-and-scan version of Aliens, in particular, reveals how different the experience could be.
+The fact that TVs were in a 4:3 ratio meant films on VHS were often cropped and edited, changing what was shown.
 In the case of Aliens, this meant missing out on some iconic cat acting – shameful!

-This video speaks a lot about something that anyone “above 20 or have parents that don’t throw things out” knows about but contextualises it in a way that few have done before.
-You may find it hits close to home, making you feel a little nostalgic and emotional (but perhaps that’s just us).
+Harry’s video speaks a lot about something that anyone “above 20 or [with] parents that don’t throw things out” knows about, but contextualises it in a way that few have done before.
+You may find it hits close to home, making you feel a little nostalgic and emotional.
+(But perhaps that’s just us.)

-Now we’re not going to go through the 29 minute video with a fine toothcomb, as we’ve got to leave you a reason to watch the whole thing yourself.
+Now we’re not going to go through the 29-minute video with a fine-toothed comb, as we’ve got to leave you a reason to watch the whole thing yourself.
 But it’s safe to say that it’s an incredibly well put-together video essay with an excellent level of polish.
-It’s a nostalgic deepdive into a topic that old people sometimes talk about, and we think that’s important.
+It’s a nostalgic deep-dive into a topic that old people sometimes talk about, and we think that’s important.
 After all, we must know our history or else we’re doomed to repeat it!